 Maintain Your Yard

-Keeping a well-maintained and organized yard goes a long way toward safeguarding your lawn & garden against pests like fleas, ticks, mosquitoes, ants, termites, chiggers and more.
-Here’s what you need to do:
+Keeping a well-maintained and organized yard goes a long way toward protecting your lawn & garden against pests like fleas, ticks, mosquitoes, ants, chiggers and more.
+Here’s where to start:

 - Remove all clutter from your yard: woodpiles, yard equipment, brush, leaves, lawn clippings, tree stumps, unused dog houses, furniture, tires, and anything else that could collect water (mosquitoes use stagnant water to breed).